syncfusion-content/flutter-docs/Flutter/DateRangePicker/selections.md

 ![Selection radius Date Range Picker](images/selections/selectionradius.png)

 ## Selection shape
-You can customize the selection shape of the selected date using the selectionShape[link] property of the `DateRangePicker`.
+You can customize the selection shape of the selected date using the [selectionShape](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfDateRangePicker/selectionShape.html) property of the `DateRangePicker`.

 {% tabs %}
 {% highlight Dart %}